Bluppy-git/Discord-Bots/temp Voice Channel/README.md

-v!addtempchannel <channelid> - Adds the channel as a tempchannel. v!removetempchannel <channelid> - Removes the Tempchannel. v!botinfo - shows you information about the Temp Voice. v!links - sends Links ot the Temp Voice. v!info - shows general statistics.
+v!addtempchannel <channelid> - Adds the channel as a tempchannel. v!removetempchannel <channelid> - Removes the Tempchannel. v!botinfo - shows you information about the Temp Voice. v!links - sends Links of the Temp Voice Bot. v!info - shows general statistics.

 ©by Bluppy